ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

     1. If you do not see anything at all in your scene, try pressing "V" to toggle the visibility of these gizmos.

-    2. The look of the weapon can be made from any CORE primitives and shapes--there is a whole category of weapon parts that you can put together to make whatever you like!
+    2. The look of the weapon can be made from any Core primitives and shapes--there is a whole category of weapon parts that you can put together to make whatever you like!

         This model should all be contained in a group, and this group should be made a child of the weapon by dragging the folder onto the weapon.

-        If you'd like more tips on how to model and create art in CORE, visit the **[Art Reference](../tutorials/art/art_reference/)** page or try a **[Tutorial](../tutorials/art/modeling_basics/)**.
+        If you'd like more tips on how to model and create art in Core, visit the **[Art Reference](../tutorials/art/art_reference/)** page or try a **[Tutorial](../tutorials/art/modeling_basics/)**.

         This attaches the visuals of the weapon to the function of the weapon!